(Continued from previous post)

 - Word-of-mouth marketing results in 5x more sales than paid media impressions (more)

-- Word-of-mouth marketing is the most effective form of marketing, according to 64% of marketing executives (more)
+- 64% of marketing executives say that word-of-mouth marketing is the most effective form of marketing (more)

 - 88% of consumers place the highest level of trust in personal recommendations from people they know (more)